lubiedak/VRPFinal/FrontEnd/readme.md

 Now we can use NPM to install packages

 ## Install Grunt globally
 Grunt is a task runner for JavaScript and allows the automation of tasks and processes.
 To achieve this, Grunt utilises a GruntFile.js in the project folder which details the relevant task for the project.
-For BookIt 2.0 the WebUI is run on a local server utilising `grunt-connect`
+For VRP 2.0 the WebUI is run on a local server utilising `grunt-connect`

 In order to use grunt we need to install `grunt-cli` globally.